tdmarkham00/movie-review-sentiment-analysis/README.md

 [Data](#Data)

 ## Contents
-* requirements.txt file containing Python libraries used in the project
+* requirements.txt -- file containing Python libraries used in the project
+* stopwords.txt -- file containing list of stopwords used for vectorizing movie reviews
-* models.ipynb prototyping notebook used for testing various models for best RMSE on test data.
-Experimentation included using combinations of principal component analysis with regularized regression and k-NN methods.
+* sentiment_analysis.ipynb -- prototyping notebook used for testing various models for best accuracy, F1, and AUC on test data.
+Experimentation included Naive Bayes, Logistic Regression, and k-NN methods.
-* final_model.py script containing final model determined in prototyping
-* Predictions.csv file containing predictions on the test data

 ## Installation
 Refer to requirements.txt for required libraries.

 ## Data
-The Ames, Iowa housing data is a popular dataset found on [Kaggle](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/data).
-Descriptions for the data are found there.
+The “moviereviews.tsv” dataset is a subset of movie reviews from a larger dataset of 25,000 movie reviews (see ai.stanford.edu/ amaas/data/sentiment).